hermangroup/docs/wallets/electrum/advanced.rst

 Masternode setup
 ----------------

-A masternode requires a "delegate" key, which is known to both Dash Electrum and your masternode.
-Your masternode will use this key to sign messages, and the Dash network will know that you authorized it to.
-A delegate key can either be one of your Dash Electrum keys, or an imported key.
-Either way, your masternode and Dash Electrum will both need to know the private key.
+A masternode requires a "delegate" key, which is known to both Historia Electrum and your masternode.
+Your masternode will use this key to sign messages, and the Historia network will know that you authorized it to.
+A delegate key can either be one of your Historia Electrum keys, or an imported key.
+Either way, your masternode and Historia Electrum will both need to know the private key.

-To use one of your Dash Electrum keys as a delegate key, put its private key in the **Masternode Private Key** field of the **View Masternode** tab.
+To use one of your Historia Electrum keys as a delegate key, put its private key in the **Masternode Private Key** field of the **View Masternode** tab.